edgexfoundry/edgex-go/README.md

 INCLUDE_DELAYED_START_BUILD_CORE:="false"
 ```

-For support services, the delayed start feature is included by default as the default behavior of them are not started right away in Snap.
+For support services, the delayed start feature is included by default.
 Similarly, you can change the default and **exclude** it by modifying the boolean flag from `true` to `false` in the Makefile:

 ```text
 INCLUDE_DELAYED_START_BUILD_SUPPORT:="true"